jiafulow/jiafulow.github.io/_posts/2019-02-17-merge-arrays-from-multiple-npz-files.md

 tags: [python, numpy]
 ---

 When you split your task into multiple jobs, you would need a way to merge the output files.
 ROOT allows you to merge files using the [hadd](https://root.cern.ch/how/how-merge-histogram-files) program.
-It finds the histograms and trees in the ROOT files and merges them.
+It finds the histograms and trees from multiple ROOT files and merges them.

 As I started to move away from ROOT to the python environment, I kind of miss hadd.
 So I wrote a script that emulates it to merge numpy arrays from multiple .npz files.
-It can be used in the following way (I named the script as 'hadd_npz.py'):
+It can be used in the following way (I named the script as `hadd_npz.py`):

 ```
 python hadd_npz.py out_add.npz out_*.npz